Ryland-Ross/QAOREU/README.md

 *groundstaterelerror graphs the errors between ground states for 3 bosons on 3 sites with and without nmax, and implementing U'.

 *l3entanglement calculates and graphs spatial and particle entanglement for 3 bosons on 3 sites as U' increases.

+*inlaid figures graphs ground state energy and the corresponding error in the same figure for increasing U' in 3 boson 3 site case.